joannahogberg/getYourBike/README.md

 * jQuery get() Method with the Promise interface
 * Bootstrap 4 with flex-box layout
 * jQuery/VanillaJS/ES6
+⋅⋅* Module Pattern to structure code
 * HTML/CSS

-#### Design Pattern

-* Module Pattern to structure JS code
+⋅⋅* DOM Manipulation to change and style loader, map and text elements depending on user selections

 #### My ToDo list

-* Solve issue with option tags in iOS
-* Solve issue with clearing option tags when continent buttons are clicked
 * Sort issue to display only stations that are open.
 Problem here is that the returned object doesn't have a prototype to check this.
+* Would be happy to get a direct link to all companies to be able to offer the user the chance to easy access each company's information.

 *********